ShaleApps/interview/Back-End-Engineering-Challenge.md

 ### Intro
 This engineering challenge is intended to show:

- 1. How you *rapidly* develop solutions that are readable, maintainable, and follow best practices.
+ 1. How you rapidly develop solutions that are readable, maintainable, and follow best practices.
  2. How you would structure a project
- 3. What skills, talents, and diverse perspectives you can bring to bear at ShaleApps
+ 3. What skills, talents, and diverse perspectives you can bring to bear at Vorto

-Please ensure all work is done only by yourself.
-This challenge should only take you a few hours of focused effort.
+__Please ensure all work is done by only you.__ This challenge should only take you a few hours of focused effort.

 ### Description
 Build a Go web service for managing a to do list.
 Don't worry about authentication.
 RESTful / GRPC is fine.